Swashbuckler (film)

 Swashbuckler is a 1976 American romantic adventure film.
 The film is based on the story "The Scarlet Buccaneer", written by Paul Wheeler and adapted for the screen by Jeffrey Bloom.
 It was directed by James Goldstone and was rated PG.

 The film was released in the UK as The Scarlet Buccaneer.

+The film is set in 1718 Jamaica.
+The acting governor of the island has imprisoned the island's primary judge, and persecuted the judge's family.
+The judge's daughter hires a pirate captain to assassinate the governor on her behalf.
+In the process, the captain falls in love with her.

 Plot

 In Jamaica in 1718, a band of pirates led by Captain "Red" Ned Lynch oppose the greedy acting Governor, the evil Lord Durant.
 Durant has ruthlessly imprisoned his Lord High Justice (taking over the role himself) and mercilessly evicted the judge's wife and daughter.
 The daughter, Jane Barnet, attempts to assassinate Durant by paying Lynch to ambush him at the port.

 The ambush fails, resulting in Jane and three of Lynch's crew being captured and sentenced to death.
 The other prisoners, including the judge, are also awaiting execution.

 Lynch returns to the island and joins forces with the local inhabitants to overthrow the military forces and return everything Durant has stolen to its rightful owners.
 In the process Durant is killed by Lynch and all the prisoners are released.

+Lynch and Jane eventually fall in love.

 Cast

 Production

-Pirate films had gone out of fashion with major Hollywood studios since the 1950s, due in part to high cost.
-The success of The Three Musketeers (1973) showed there was still an appetite for swashbucklers, so original producer Eliot Kastner prepared a pirate script where most of the action took place on shore.
+Pirate films had gone out of fashion with major Hollywood studios since the 1950s, due in part to their high cost.
+The success of The Three Musketeers (1973) showed that there was still an appetite for swashbucklers, so original producer Eliot Kastner prepared a pirate script where most of the action took place on shore.

 "It was prepared to avoid all the hazards of filming on water and it could have been inexpensively made", said co-producer Jennings Lang.
 "But we decided that it would be cheating the public to do a pirate movie without boats, that would not be using the basic material."

-The film was shot in Mexico and on the galleon Golden Hinde, a replica of the Golden Hind captained by English privateer, Francis Drake from 1577 to 1580, which had been moored in San Francisco harbor after a five-month journey to California from England.
+The film was shot in Mexico and on the galleon Golden Hinde, a replica of the Golden Hind captained by English privateer Francis Drake from 1577 to 1580, which had been moored in San Francisco harbor after a five-month journey to California from England.
 According to the Special Feature section of the DVD, it was the only pirate movie filmed aboard an actual ship of that era.

 "I just hope the audience doesn't think its too small", said Goldstone during production about the ship.
 "All those Errol Flynn movies—the captain's table was 17 feet long.
 There are parts of our ship that aren't even that wide."

 Anjelica Huston was cast for her role over Martine Beswicke and Barbara Steele.
 Robert Morgan, a stuntman who lost his leg making How the West Was Won (1963), played a one-legged pirate.